gradle/gradle/subprojects/docs/src/docs/release/notes.md

 in the next major Gradle version (Gradle 5.0).
 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).

+### Scaladoc stylesheet deprecated

+The [ScalaDocOptions.styleSheet](javadoc/org/gradle/api/tasks/scala/ScalaDocOptions.html#setStyleSheet(java.io.File)) property has been deprecated.
+The current (Scala 2.11.8 and later) Scaladoc Ant task does not support this property any more.

 <!--
 ### Example deprecation